midnightfreddie/McpeTool/readme.md

 Currently it can read and write raw key/value data from command line or via HTTP REST API.
 For example, each chunk's terrain is stored in a single key/value pair, and the player is

-Game-tested against Minecraft Windows 10 Beta and Android Minecraft Pocket Edition.
+Game-tested against Minecraft Windows 10 Edition and Android Minecraft Pocket Edition.

 The author has no affiliation with Minecraft, Mojang or Microsoft.

-## MCPE 1.0 Notes

-This project was started before MCPE 1.0.
-It can still read and write the db keys just fine, but the keys and data are formatted a bit differently, so some of the documentation could be out of date, and the Powershell API example currently shouldn't work against MCPE 1.0 or later, although the API itself will read, write and delete keys just fine.

 ## Use

 - **Back up your worlds**
 - Copy an MCPE world to a working folder
-	- Windows 10 Edition: Unzip an .mcworld file--rename it to .mcworld.zip if needed--so that the contents including the "db" folder are accessible.
+	- Windows 10 Edition: Unzip an exported .mcworld file--rename it to .mcworld.zip if needed--so that the contents including the "db" folder are accessible.
 (In the future this utility may be able to read from .mcworld files directly.)
+	- Also, in Windows 10 the save folders can be found in `%LOCALAPPDATA%\Packages\Microsoft.MinecraftUWP_8wekyb3d8bbwe\LocalState\games\com.mojang\minecraftWorlds` (if you paste that into an explorer window it will show you the right location)
 	- For Android or iOS, backup and copy the worlds via USB or file manager app (transfer via cloud drive or Bluetooth)
 	- The world folder will include a "level.dat" file and a "db" directory
 	- Set the path to the world folder in the MCPETOOL_WORLD environment variable or pass it to mcpetool with the --path or -p parameter.
 If no path is provided, it will attempt to use the current folder as the world path.